ScriptFUSION/Mapper/README.md

 Mappings
 --------

 Mappings are data transformation descriptions that describe how to convert data from one format to another.
-Mapping classes are an object wrapper for an array that describes the output format with instructions (hereafter known as *strategies*) that fetch or augment input data.
+Mappings are an object wrapper for an array that describes the output format with instructions (hereafter known as *strategies*) that fetch or augment input data.
 To write a mapping we must know the input data format so we can then write an array that represents the desired output format and decorate it with strategies.

 ### Example